wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-minimum-basic-observability-deployment.md

 After successfully setting up the Fluent Bit you need to set up Grafana Loki.
 Grafana Loki aggregates and processes the logs from Fluent Bit.
 To set up Grafana Loki, follow the steps below:

-1. Download Grafana v7.1.1 from the [`grafana/loki` Git repository](https://github.com/grafana/loki/blob/v1.5.0/docs/installation/local.md).
+1. Download Loki v1.6.1 from the [`grafana/loki` Git repository](https://github.com/grafana/loki/blob/v1.5.0/docs/installation/local.md).

     !!! tip
         Make sure that you select the appropriate OS version before downloading.